Swendude/JS-functions/index.md

 function talk() {
   // this function can acces the global scope console.log(greeting);
-  console.log('The Answer to the Ultimate Question of Life, the Universe, and Everything is ' + life);
+  console.log('The Answer to the Ultimate Question of Life\
+    , the Universe, and Everything is ' + life);

   // This is defined in function scope const inTalk = 'a string';